JayO-1/system-design-101/README.md

 A manifest file is used to describe the properties of this bundle.
 With Docker, this is referred to as a Docker file, while in Cloud Foundry a manifest.yaml is used.

 You can then share this bundle (called a container image) with other developers who need to run your application.
-It makes deploying your code significantly easier.
+It makes deploying and horizontally scaling your code significantly easier.

 <p align="center">
   <img src="images/containers.png">